Lawrence Upton: Life and work

 In 1998 Writers Forum published Word Score Utterance Choreography edited by Cobbing and Upton and described by Cobbing as a primer for the performance of visual poetry as sound poetry.
 This is a task no one else has attempted and it has been influential.
 Though continuing to perform with Cobbing, Upton sought solo performances and collaborations with other artists.
 His 2001 book Initial Dance led to a research project at Chisenhale Dance Space in London.
 He had made many visits to North America and has a wide range of collaborations behind him.

 In 2000, he performed with Bob Cobbing on a number of occasions, including the weekend celebration of the completion of Domestic Ambient Noise.
 One of the performances that weekend included Derek Shiel at The Klinker, Islington, London.

 At the same time, the publication of Meadows by Writers Forum in 2000 and of Wire Sculptures by Reality Street in 2003 confirmed the quality of his writing on the page.
 Stylistically neither book is much like anything he had published before.
 The range of his approaches and frequent changes of direction have made acceptance slow.
 More recently, Writers Forum published "Snap shots and video" and Veer Publications "a song and a film".

 He continuously surprised his readers through a constant shift of form and content.
 In the last several years of his life he spoke and wrote on the poetry of Bob Cobbing and Alaric Sumner and on the use of digital technology in making poetry.
-He also engaged in a number of collaborations: with the musician John Drever, the book artist Guy Begbie, the poet and artist Richard Tipping, the musician Benedict Taylor and the poet Tina Bass.
+He also engaged in a number of collaborations: with the musician John Levack Drever, the book artist Guy Begbie, the poet and artist Richard Tipping, the musician Benedict Taylor and the poet Tina Bass.

 For some years, between performances, Lawrence Upton withdrew to Cornwall, where accommodation was provided for him.
 It was said that he had become something of an expert on Cornish history.
 From 2006, for some years, he was more in evidence in Greater London, usually in his then office at Goldsmiths.

 Where his output used to refer to Cornish landscapes, he later concentrated on aspects of Scilly as he assembled his long sequences "Elidius on Scilly" and "Landscapes".

-He was found dead at his home, surrounded by documents and papers, on 16 February 2020.
-The Guardian published an obituary for him on-line in their 'Other Lives' (12 March 2020).
+He was found dead by John Levack Drever at his home, surrounded by documents and papers, on 16 February 2020.